-AEMO continues to update and refine network constraints through its modelling projects throughout the year.
-The ESOO implements the latest version of pre-dispatch constraints, as well as the network constraints associated with future planned network upgrades.
+AEMO continues to update and refine network constraints through its modelling projects throughout during the year.
+The ESOO implements uses the latest version of pre-dispatch ST PASA formulation constraints, as well as the a base set, with additional customised constraints, and network constraints associated with to model future planned network and generation upgrades.
 Pre-dispatch constraints consider feedback terms in the right hand side of the equations, using the previous periods' dispatch to help formulate the current periods' limits.

-Given the ten-year outlook period, ESOO constraint equations need to make assumptions on the future inertia of the system, and whether reactive plants are in service.
+Given the ten-year outlook period, ESOO constraint equations need to make assumptions on the future inertia of the system, and whether reactive plants are in servicestatus of the network.
 Such assumptions are made using long term averages or estimates based on demand levels.